k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

-Additionally, this should be set:
+Additionally, this parameter should be set:

 * URL - the Vault API endpoint for getting the secrets.